testsigmahq/testsigma-docs/src/pages/docs/elements/import-export.md

 ---
 title: "Import and Export Elements"
-metadesc: "The meta description should provide an accurate description of the content of the page."
+meta_desc: "The meta description should provide an accurate description of the content of the page."
 order: 6.5
 page_id: "Import and Export Elements
 "